When it comes to Sony’s APS-C systems, it seems like wide-angle lenses are a dime a dozen, but most really aren’t that great.

 Focusing & Aperture

-The focusing ring is plastic, but has a good grip and rotates very smoothly.
-It takes roughly ¼ of a turn (focus throw) to get from the minimum focusing distance to infinity, which, in my opinion, is pretty much perfect.
+The focusing ring is plastic, but it has good grip and rotates very smoothly.
+It takes roughly 1/4 of a turn (focus throw) to get from minimum to infinity.
+Feels great.

 On the Rokinon 12mm F2.0, the aperture is not controlled electronically.

 That means, like a vintage lens, there’s a nice little aperture ring on the lens itself.
-Instead of switching your F-stop in camera, you just spin the little dial which makes a lovely clicking noise every half stop.
+Instead of switching your F-stop in the camera, you just spin the little dial which makes a lovely clicking noise every half-stop.

-I love this personally, and I wish more modern lenses had a physical aperture ring.
+I love this personally, and I wish more lenses (even AF lenses) had a physical aperture ring.

 My Final Thoughts